 Hello, I’m Miro, a Computer Scientist working at the Design Technology Lab at New York University in Abu Dhabi.
 Originally from Italy, I earned my MS and BS from the University of Bologna.
 I have been described as skeptical and curious, and perhaps, too often I go against the grain—the classic sheep unwilling to follow the herd.

 Before moving abroad, I worked at CRIF, a leading global technology solution provider and continental Europe’s leading provider of banking credit information.
 At CRIF, I was the main developer for the new version of a multi-purpose decision engine, used by the Italian credit bureau to calculate credit scores, as well in other countries and companies.

 I am actively involved on personal projects.
-Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites, WordPress plugins, and derivative projects.
+Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites and derivative projects, including 500px.
 Additionally, I like creating games and tools for people; social experiments as I like to call them.
 Ruzzle Solver for example, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.

 I work and have worked on fields of many different natures: web apps and libraries, domain specific languages, encrypted file system, distributed web crawler, games for desktop and devices, and PDF data extractors.
 I am open to collaborations and I welcome new ideas.